blankaex/blog/_posts/2020-11-08-mahjong-guide.md

 ### Naki

-Instead of drawing a tile, you are also able to *naki* (call) an opponent's discarded tile if you can use it to complete a *mentsu*.
+Instead of drawing a tile on your turn, you are also able to *naki* (call) an opponent's discarded tile if you can use it to complete a *mentsu*.

 If an opponent discards a tile you need to complete a *shuntsu*, you can call *chii* to steal that tile.
-You can only call *chii* on the player to your left.
+You can only call *chii* on the player seated to your left.

 If an opponent discards a tile you need to complete a *koutsu*, you can call *pon* to steal that tile.
 You can call *pon* on any player.